privacy-tech-lab/gpc-web-crawler/README.md

   4. Check the site's US Privacy String again to determine the user's current opt out status

 - Node.js Rest API:
-  We use the Rest API to make GET, PUT, and POST requests to the Cloud SQL database.
-The Rest API is deployed to Google Cloud Run.
-Instructions for deployment can be found in the [wiki](https://github.com/privacy-tech-lab/gpc-web-crawler/wiki/Google-Cloud-REST-API-Deployment).
+  We use the Rest API to make GET, PUT, and POST requests to the SQL database.
+The Rest API is also local and is run in a separate terminal from the crawler.

-- Cloud SQL Database:
+- SQL Database:
-  The Cloud SQL database is a Google Cloud SQL database that stores analysis data.
-Instructions to set up a Cloud SQL database can be found in the [wiki](https://github.com/privacy-tech-lab/gpc-web-crawler/wiki/Google-Cloud-MySQL-Configurations).
+  The SQL database is a local database that stores analysis data.
+Instructions to set up an SQL database can be found in the [wiki](https://github.com/privacy-tech-lab/gpc-web-crawler/wiki/Setting-Up-Local-SQL-Database).
 The columns of our database tables are below:
   | id | site_id | domain | dns_link | sent_gpc | uspapi_before_gpc | uspapi_after_gpc | uspapi_opted_out | usp_cookies_before_gpc | usp_cookies_after_gpc | usp_cookies_opted_out |
   | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- |